 In an effort to improve trout fishing, several sections of rivers and streams have special regulations on season, creel limits, and size limits that vary from the statewide regulations.
 These regulations vary and can be found in this guide.
 These waters are also stocked with more and/or larger trout.
-Trout management regulations are designed to improve as they optimize fishing quality under heavy fishing pressure.
-Trout Management Areas (rivers/streams) are open to fishing year round.
+Trout management regulations are designed to improve the fishing experience as they optimize fishing quality under heavy fishing pressure.
+Trout Management Areas (rivers/streams) are open to fishing year-round.
 A Trout & salmon stamp is required to fish in a Trout Management Area.

 Wild Trout Management